NetNerd/8beatMap/readme.txt

 Other shortcut keys:
 P: Preview window
 /: Show note IDs on chart (for debugging)
-[: Make preview window background black
+M: Make preview window background black
-]: Make preview window background grey
+,(<): Make preview window background grey
-\: Make preview window background white
+.(>): Make preview window background white
 Ctrl+C: Copy the amount of bars set as copy length (starting from the playhead) to the clipboard.
 Ctrl+V: Paste data from the clipboard at the playhead.
 Ctrl+Shift+V: Paste mirrored.
+(may differ with international keyboard layouts)

 --The zoom, length, and note shift functions are a bit buggy.
 Please save before using them.